rackerlabs/rackspace-how-to/content/cloud-images/creating-a-centos-65-image-for-the-rackspace-open-cloud.md

             "updated_at": "2013-12-31T21:14:28Z"
         }

-    Now you can do regular image-type stuff with your image:
+    Now you can perform other image and server operations with your image:

         # Look at your new image
         supernova personal-iad image-show "Custom CentOS 6.5 v1"